Moonveil-Kanata/muragraylevelfix-deck/README.md

 > [!IMPORTANT]
 > - Only works in-game, not the Steam UI nor desktop UI
-> - vkBasalt works only on Vulkan and DX, for openGL, use the gamescope method at the [Troubleshoot](https://github.com/Moonveil-Kanata/muragraylevelfix-deck/edit/main/README.md#gamescope).
+> - vkBasalt works only on Vulkan and DX, for openGL or even nested desktop use the gamescope method at the [Troubleshoot](https://github.com/Moonveil-Kanata/muragraylevelfix-deck/edit/main/README.md#gamescope).
+> - Shader can visible with external monitor, toggle it by press ``Tab`` button on keyboard

 # Usage
 *I find a way to use reshade to whole gamescope by using systemd, but it hits deck performance by a lot.
 By using this method, you will get best performance as it can.